webqit/quantum-js/README.md

 ## Examples

 Using the Quantum JS and Observer API polyfills, the following examples work today.
-While we'll demonstrate the most basic forms of these scenarios, it takes roughly the same principles to build more intricate equivalents.
+While we demonstrate the most basic forms of these scenarios, it takes roughly the same principles to build more intricate equivalents.

 <details><summary>Example 1: <i>Reactive Custom Elements</i><br>
 └───────── </summary>

 Manual reactivity accounts for a large part of the UI code we write today.
-But, what if we could simply write "Quantum" logic?
+This time, though, we're able to simply write "Quantum" logic!

 In this example, we demonstrate a custom element that has a Quantum `render()` method.
 We invoke the `render()` method only once and let every subsequent *prop* change be statically reflected: